 DeepSeaCRU are leading the way in the field of deep-sea habitat mapping through the Mapping the Deep Project.
 This project will provide marine environmental managers with accurate maps on which to make decisions about where we allow human activities such as fishing and mining to go on, and placement of Marine Protected Areas.
 These maps will also allow us to learn more about what habitats are in our deep-sea, which ones are rare, and which are most vulnerable to human activities.

 The Mapping the Deep project has already produced several modelled maps of the distribution of highly vulnerable deep-sea habitats which can now be used to help target future survey and conservation work.
 Our current focus is on independent validation of these models, and the further development of deep-sea habitat classification systems to support mapping efforts.
-We are working on models in both the North and South Atlantic under this umbrella project, including in the UK overseas territories.
+We are working on models in both the North and South Atlantic under this umbrella project, including in the UK overseas territories (see above).

 Further details about the Mapping the Deep project are available in our project film.